lawrencec/hugs/ReadMe.md

 Less typing means more time to hold the hand of your favourite person/pet/piñata instead!

-However, if you *really* want to type more things, then you can as the `chai` object is publicly exposed.
+However, if you *really* want to type more things, then you still can as Hugs does not mandate you have to use asserts.

 ## Why?